erlichlab/BpodSoundModule/Readme.md

 # About the Bpod Sound Module
-The sound module contains a Respberry Pi, and Rpi Sound Card(eg. Our soundcard PCB, or PiFi soundcard).
+The sound module contains a Respberry Pi, and Rpi Sound Card(eg. Our soundcard PCB).
 To provide low-latency sound service to the bpod.

 It connect to the Bpod hardware (the ardunio) via serial interface, and connect to the Bpod System (MATLAB) via ZMQ Socket.